-Creating a Warehouse Location Numbering Scheme?
+Creating a Warehouse Location Numbering System?
 Read this first!

 How you number your warehouse locations can have a major impact on the efficiency of your warehouse operations.
 You might have the best warehouse management system (WMS) technology, but if your layout and numbering scheme are haphazard, you’ll still struggle to achieve maximum benefit from it.

-Here are a couple quick pointers to help you when determining how to structure your numbering scheme.
+Here are a couple of quick pointers to help you when determining how to structure your numbering system.

 Plan your segments.
-Before starting to assign a location numbering system you will need to decide how many segments you want your location code to be.
-For example, you can have a location with multiple segments such as:
+Before assigning a warehouse numbering system, you must decide how many segments you want your location code to be.
+For example, you can have a location with multiple segments, such as:

-• Rack – this is defined as an area between rack uprights.
-Some use the term ‘bay’ to describe the same spay.
-Select the conventional entry of the aisle and assign numbers to the racks beginning with 01 in ascending order with odd numbers on the left side and even numbers on the right side.
+• Rack – This is defined as an area between rack uprights.
+Some use the term ‘bay’ to describe the same space.
+Assign numbers to the racks beginning with 01 in ascending order, with odd numbers on the left and even numbers on the right.

-• Level or shelf – should be assigned and address from 1 to 9 ascending from the floor.
-If you have more than 9 levels you should start with 01.
+• Level or ShelfThis should be assigned from 1 to 9, ascending from the floor.
+If you have more than 9 levels, you should start with 01.

 Here’s an example of a location label where the format is Aisle – Rack – Level – Position.
 In this case, Aisle 01, Rack 02, Level 1, Position 1.

-Keep it short and sweet.
+Keep your warehouse location number system short and sweet.
 Notice that the more sections you have, the larger your location code will be.
 Longer location codes require larger labels, which can be more expensive.
-They can also subject you to greater risk of read errors if your labels become degraded.
+They can also subject you to a greater risk of reading errors if your labels become degraded.

 Get your team involved.
-If the workers can easily understand your numbering scheme, you’re well on your way to an effective location numbering system.
+If the workers can easily understand your warehouse location numbering system, you’re well on your way to an effective location numbering system.

 Need more help with your numbering project?
-We’ve consulted with hundreds of warehouse operations across a broad range of industries.
+We’ve consulted with hundreds of warehouse operations that use Sage 100 and Sage Intacct across a broad range of industries.
 Contact us for assistance!

 Twitter